coin-worx/coin-exchange-frontend/README.md

 # Coin Exchange Frontend

-## Icons
 ## Introduction
-The main aim of the platform is to provide an exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against one another.
+The main aim of the platform is to provide a web based exchange facility for the up and coming digital currencies including Bitcoin, Litecoin and the ability to trade them against standard fiat currencies.
 The platform will be designed to be used by retail and institutional traders and investors.
-The platform will be available internationally as native app for iOS or Android
+The platform will be available internationally through web based platform and will be accessed using a web browser on a computer or mobile device.
 ## Context
-The product serves as a platform for trading different digital currencies against one another.
-The digital currencies available for trading are:
+The product serves as a platform for trading different digital currencies for different fiat currencies.
+The digital currencies available for trading are going to be:
 - Bitcoin (BTC)
 - Litecoin (LTC)

+The major fiat currencies available for trading are going to be:
+- US Dollar (USD)
+- Euro (EUR)
+- Sterling Pound (GBP)
+- Australian Dollar (AUD)
+- Swiss Franc (CHF)
+- Japanese Yen (JPY)

 The platform will mostly be a self contained product with not much integration with external system(s).
-However, the billing module will have to support some different mechanisms for depositing and withdrawing money into user accounts that may include:
+However, the billing module will have to support some different mechanisms for depositing money into user accounts that may include:
-- Bitcoin deposit / withdrawal
+- Paypal deposit
-- Litecon deposit / withdrawal
+- Bank/wire transfer deposit
+Bitcoin deposit

 ## Problem Statment
 ## Solution